Mineral clumping litter compared with plant-based clumping litter

 - Our organic cat litter is compostable, so it can be put onto the compost heap.

-- Walnut-sized portions can be flushed down the toilet.
+- Single clumps can be flushed down the toilet.

 Both mineral clumping litter and COSYCAT are suitable for use as cat litter.
 COSYCAT organic litter and bentonite cat litter perform similarly with regard to many criteria; it depends on the brand of mineral cat litter that is used.
 Although the plant-based COSYCAT litter is at a slight disadvantage with regard to clump strength, as the clumps take longer to solidify, it boasts advantages in respect of disposal, weight and sustainability.
 COSYCAT is a lightweight, ecological alternative to mineral cat litter and offers many disposal options.